-American Christian Sentenced To North Korean Labor CampCourtesy: US Army North Korean Troop 2
+American Christian Sentenced To North Korean Labor CampCourtesy: US Army

 On Friday, the State Department announced that an American citizen, Kenneth Bae, was moved from a hospital to a labor camp in North Korea.
 The State Department is requesting that he be granted immediate release on humanitarian grounds, based on his being ill.
 Mr. Bae operated a China-based company that provided tours of North Korea.
 The North Korean government arrested him on the grounds that they suspected him to be attempting to take down the government through religious activity.